Maternal-Newborn Gap Analysis

 A review of low volume, rural, and remote intrapartum services in Ontario.

-The Provincial Council for Maternal and Child Health recently completed a gap analysis to look at local access to safe, high-quality intrapartum care services in lower volume centres (less than 500 births a year) across the province.
+The Provincial Council for Maternal and Child Health completed an analysis to look at access to safe, high-quality intrapartum care services in lower volume centres (less than 500 births a year) across the province.

-The gap analysis utilized a mixed-methods approach that included:
+The gap analysis utilized a mixed-methods approach including:

-- Qualitative analysis of data from the Better Outcomes Registry & Network (BORN) and Institute for Clinical Evaluative Sciences (ICES).
+- Data from the Better Outcomes Registry & Network (BORN) and Institute for Clinical Evaluative Sciences (ICES).

-- Impact of geography on quality and access to care;
+- Geography is associated with quality and access to care;

-- Variations in models of care, staffing models, and human resources strategies; and
+- Wide variations in models of care, staffing models, and human resources strategies; and

 - Knowledge and involvement of regional maternal-child networks.